 Contact us direct for advice for your personal situation.

-- How quickly can I arrange to start diazepam detox?
+How quickly can I arrange to start Diazepam or Valium detox?

 We can arrange admission for most within 24 hours, subject to availability within our clinics.
 Please ring direct to check.